Katung Aduwak

 Katung Aduwak (born March 21, 1980) is a Nigerian scriptwriter and TV personality.
 He is the winner of the premier edition of the Big Brother Nigeria reality TV show aired between March 5 and June 4, 2006.
 He hails from Zonkwa, Kaduna State, Nigeria and is a scriptwriter, producer and director as well as a graduate of Political Science.
 He was once a media panelist at the Harvard Africa Business School Forum and served for many years as Senior Channel Manager at MTV Base, Senior Creative Director at VIACOM International and executive director at Chocolate City.
 He is currently the CEO of One O Eight Media and African Partner for Campfire Media.

 Career

 Big Brother Nigeria

 The 26-year-old Aduwak was named the winner of the event hosted by Michelle Dede and Olisa Adibua, the very first season on June 4, 2006, with a take home prize of $100,000.
-11 years later, he revealed that the key to succeeding in the show was to him, in being oneself and also being strategic.
+11 years later, he revealed that the key to succeeding in the show was, in his view, being oneself and also being strategic.

 After Big Brother Nigeria

 After the reality TV show, Aduwak proceeded to New York to further his education at the Digital Film Academy, graduating with a directorial degree and went into filmmaking.
+He has gone on to become a filmmaker as well as a reality star TV coach.